Who can exhibit at the gallery?

 - The provided exhibition insurance will only cover the ‘artist’s price’ and not the retail price of each artwork.

 - In order to qualify for exhibition insurance cover, a full detailed inventory of all artworks to be exhibited needs to be submitted no less than two weeks prior to the opening of the exhibition.

 - In the case of a claim, the excess of R 2 500 is for the artist’s account.
 This is applicable for each artwork claimed by the artist.

 - TSAG shall not be liable for any loss or damage to artworks whether or not caused by their negligence.

 - The artist is free to take out additional cover should they so wish at their own cost.

-- The artist will be entitled to an exhibition listing on TSAG’s website and an inclusion in the newsletter one month prior to the opening date.
+- The artist will be entitled to an exhibition listing on TSAG’s website and inclusion in the newsletter one month prior to the opening date.

 - TSAG reserves the right to advertise the exhibition’s information and images via Twitter, Instagram, Facebook posts and any other appropriate advertising platforms as it deems fit.